YorkEarwaker/Automation/ide/thy/README.md

 * os; Linux, Ubuntu LTS 24.04.3
 * hw; Dell laptop, Dell XPS 15 9560

-When attempting to connect to a Raspberry Pi Pico 2 W, 2035 MCU, that had previously been flashed with MicroPython on Windows 10.
-* Thonny IDE, can successfully connect to Rasbperry Pi Pico 2 W (RPi Pi2W) and see the RPi Pi2W directory structure .

 Work around?
 Attempt one - don't know if this was necessary, didn't work so might have to back it out
 * 1) Add user to dialout group
 ```